2021 France Young Talent Award

 Environmental and Earth Sciences

-Felambinintsoa Cathucia Andriamihaja - Understanding the evolution and biology of a group of orchids with a view to conserving them
+Felambinintsoa Cathucia Andriamihaja – Understanding the evolution and biology of a group of orchids with a view to their conservation

-Lovely Euphrasie-Clotilde - Characterizing the impact of African sand mists on air quality in the Caribbean basin
+Lovely Euphrasie-Clotilde – Characterizing the impact of African dust storms on air quality in the Caribbean basin

-Pauline Palmas - Assessing the threat of invasive alien species on island biodiversity
+Pauline Palmas – Assessing the threat of invasive alien species to island biodiversity

 Physics and Chemistry

-Anaïs Abramian - Modeling natural flows to prevent their behavior
+Anaïs Abramian – Modeling natural flows to predict their behavior

-Eszter Dudás - Modeling the atmosphere of distant giant planets
+Eszter Dudás – Modeling the atmospheres of distant giant planets

-Marina Katava - Thermodynamics as a tool for creating new data carriers
+Marina Katava – Thermodynamics as a tool for creating new data storage media

-Daphné Lemasquerier - Modeling the dynamics of Jupiter's atmosphere using fluid mechanics experiments
+Daphné Lemasquerier – Modeling the dynamics of Jupiter’s atmosphere through fluid mechanics experiments

-Tepoerau Mai -Anticipating health risks linked to toxic microalgae in New Caledonia
+Tepoerau Mai –Anticipating health risks associated with toxic microalgae in New Caledonia

-Alice Marcotte - Studying the physics of nanofluid flows to design high-performance membranes
+Alice Marcotte – Studying the physics of nanofluidic flows to design high-performance membranes

-Laura Scalfi - Modeling molecular-scale metal-liquid interfaces for energy storage
+Laura Scalfi – Modeling interfaces between a metal and a liquid at the molecular scale for energy storage

 Mathematics and Computer Science